James-Fire/SC2-Vanilla-Plus-Templates/README.md

 ### Base Mod (VanillaPlusCMP_BASE.SC2Mod)
 This mod connects your project to the vanilla dependencies made by Blizzard.
 It is crucial for providing the base level functionality of the campaign.
 We may update this mod to use more depenencies, add additional functionality for trigger work, or to fix bugs present in the vanilla game.
 It is absolutely crucial that you **do not edit the base mod file**.
 Doing so can adversely harm our ability to patch the templates and other mods that rely on this template.
 ### Extender Mod (VanillaPlusCMP_EXT.SC2Mod)
 This mod file is empty, like very much empty.
-However, all of the map files use this as their one and only dependency, which means all of the map files use the extender's dependencies as their own absolutely no changes in between.
+However, all of the map files use this as their one and only dependency, which means all of the map files use the extender's dependencies as their own with absolutely no changes in between.
 Note that we call this an **extender** mod not an **extension** mod, they may achieve a similar affect as extension mods on Battle.net but they are very different.
 Please be careful to use the correct term in discussions to avoid confusion.

 # What's Not Inside (Your Mod!)
 There's one thing that's missing from this download and that's the file mod *you* need to make.
 Now it's time for some actual step by step instructions on getting started.